What is a Wetland?

 Although the WCA allows exemptions for certain activities, most projects will require a permit when working in or near wetlands.
-Play it safe- contact Isanti Count Zoning (763-689-8319) prior to beginning any project that involves work in or near a wetland (i.e. tiling, ditching, filing, draining, or excavating) to find out whether you activity is exempt or whether it will require a permit and replacement plan.
+Play it safe- contact Isanti Count Zoning (763-689-8319) prior to beginning any project that involves work in or near a wetland (i.e. tiling, ditching, filling, draining, or excavating) to find out whether you activity is exempt or whether it will require a permit and replacement plan.

 NOTICE: If you are a landowner that is filing a 1026 form with your local Farm Service Agency (FSA) or the Natural Resource Conservation Service (NRCS) office for wetland review regarding Swampbuster, you must also get a review and approval from Isanti County Zoning before you start your project so that your work is in compliance with the WCA.